 What is Bristol Mindfulness?

 Bristol Mindfulness is a cooperative of local mindfulness teachers sharing the vision of promoting good mental health and wellbeing through mindfulness.
 We have hosted Moments of Mass Mindfulness (MoMM) in Castle Park in 2018 and College Green in 2019.
-We are now proud to offer it as an on-line event in 2021 following the success of our online 2020 event.
+We are now proud to offer it as an online event in 2022 following the success of our online events in the previous years.

 What is MoMM all about and who can come?

 MoMM celebrates the beginning of Mental Health Awareness Week.
 It enables people entirely new to mindfulness, and those with a regular practice, to experience the peace and support of engaging in mindfulness with other people – bringing a sense of connection and community.
 It is an opportunity to experience, perhaps for the first time, gentle mindfulness practices guided by a trained and experienced teacher, which can still the mind and body in the midst of the challenges we face at this time.
 The theme this year is loneliness.
 So we suggest bringing a friend along with you.

 Everyone is welcome.
 You can attend as an individual or as a household sharing a screen.
 As this is an online event, you may choose to suggest that friends and family from whom you are separated book onto the event so that you can experience practicing together as a small group and as part of a wider community.
 Also, as an online event you may wish to involve your children knowing that you can leave at any point without disturbing others.